igorpk/rover45/readme.md

 Directions are only displayed as strings (N,E,S,W) when returned to the user.

 # What I'd do for Version 2
 Separation of route coordinate calculations from the rover control, enabling different interfaces to be used for differing input formats.
 Refactor **move()** and **rotate()** into a single function.
 Agnostic input
 Custom Logging
 Expose instruction history via JSON API
 Add hook system to perform other actions when at a certain coordinate Graphing

     HOOK UP AN ARDUINO AND SOME LED'S. Red for Right, Blue for Left, Green for Move.
     SIMPLE.
 NOTHING TO IT. *ANYTHING* TO MAKE THIS EVEN SLIGHTLY REAL.

 # Correctness
 The rover code checks the basic validity of the command it receives vis the **checkCommand()** function.
 Furthermore, a check is done against the boundary area with every step.

+Crossed out due to late technical complications (phpunit package niggles):
 ~~Unit tests are provided to ascertain:~~
     ~~Correct rover initialisation~~
     ~~Correct behaviour upon receiving any instructions (Move, Turn Left, Turn Right)~~